Support for virtualization environments with Configuration Manager

 Each virtual computer needs the same or greater hardware and software requirements that you would use for a physical Configuration Manager computer.

-Microsoft Azure virtual machines
+Microsoft Azure VMs

 For more information, see Configuration Manager on Azure.